AWACS: NATO’s 'eyes in the sky'

 In December 2018, the North Atlantic Council declared the first phase of the AFSC Concept Stage complete on schedule and on budget, and agreed to advance into the second phase.
 In the second phase currently under way, NATO taps into the expertise of Alliance industries.
 In 2020, NATO received six high-level concept proposals developed by six transatlantic firms and consortia, comprising expertise from both defence and non-defence sectors.
 The concepts encompassed innovative ideas to fulfil the AWACS missions in unique and disruptive ways.
 Allied leaders selected the best ideas from the six proposals and committed to continue working with industry to develop and refine these options.

-A new competition will be launched in 2021 for a second round of more in-depth industry advice, valued at up to Euro 90 million.
+A new competition was launched in 2021 for a second round of more in-depth industry advice, valued at up to Euro 90 million.
 NATO is ensuring that it remains relevant and technologically adept, while also benefitting from the widest range of innovative industry developments.